Coldcard/firmware/docs/seed-xor.md

 The last word (in 24-word case, which is the only width we support) has 8 bits of checksum.
 For the "parts" (sometimes called "shares") this checksum is calculated as normal for BIP-39, but those final 8-bits are not used in the XOR process.
-But the checksums still protects the integrity of the individual parts.
+But the checksums still protect the integrity of the individual parts.

 Useful properties of this approach: